 When a paid site is live

-Currently, what happens when you upgrade depends on when you created your trial, and your visibility settings.
+Currently, what happens when you upgrade depends on when you created your trial, and your availability settings.
 If you haven't upgraded yet, visit Upgrading to paid service to learn more.

-To check if your site is live, go to the Home Menu, click Settings, and then click Site Visibility.
+To check if your site is live, go to the Home Menu, click Settings, and then click Site Availability.
 Your site is live if it's set to Public.
 To learn more, visit Publishing or hiding your site.

 When an online store is live

 To sell item or services through Squarespace, connect a payment processor.
 If you add products to your site without connecting a payment processor, visitors trying to check out will see a banner saying "Checkout is closed.
 This store isn't set up to process payments."
 After you connect a payment processor, this banner will disappear and customers can complete the checkout process.

 To learn more, visit Understanding Squarespace Commerce.